jma_logo Welcome to TCC wmo_logo

 Tropics:

-- In the sea level pressure field, positive anomalies were seen over the Indian Ocean and from the central to eastern equatorial Pacific.
-Negative anomalies were seen over the western Pacific, with the marked anomalies to the east of the Philippines.
-The Southern Oscillation Index value was +0.9 (Fig. 5).
+- In the sea level pressure field, positive anomalies were seen in the tropical regions of the Indian Ocean and the subtropical regions of the North Pacific.
+Negative anomalies were seen over the tropical Pacific, with particularly pronounced positive anomalies from the central to the eastern Pacific.
+The Southern Oscillation Index value was −1.5 (Fig. 5).

 Extratropics: